 Per WFAA News

-When the program started in February 2019, 28% of the people slated to get the free money had full-time jobs.
+When the program started, 28% of the people slated to get the free money had full-time jobs.
 One year later, 40% of those people had full-time jobs.
 A control group of people who did not get the money saw a 5 percentage point increase in full-time employment over that same time period.

 “These numbers were incredible.
 I hardly believed them myself,” said Stacia West, an assistant professor at the University of Tennessee who analyzed the data along with Amy Castro Baker, an assistant professor at the University of Pennsylvania.

 Tomas Vargas said the extra $500 a month was enough for him to take time off from his part-time job and find full-time work that paid better.
 He said he was depressed at the start of 2019, but now says he is happier and healthier.